-Single 'stand-alone' escape lighting units may be sufficient in small premises and these can sometimes be combined with exit or directional signs (Figure 54).
+In simple premises where borrowed lighting or torches are not appropriate, single 'stand-alone' emergency escape lighting units may be sufficient.
+These can sometimes be combined with exit or directional signs.
 The level of general illumination should not be significantly reduced by the sign.

-In larger more complex premises a more comprehensive system of fixed automatic escape lighting is likely to be needed.
-This will be particularly true in premises with extensive basements or where there are significant numbers of staff or members of the public.
+A more comprehensive system of fixed automatic escape lighting is likely to be needed in larger, more complex premises, particularly in those with extensive basements or where there are significant numbers of members of the public, other occupants or staff.